Zygo/bees/README.md

-To change the size of the hash table, use 'truncate' to change the hash table size, delete `beescrawl.dat` so that bees will start over with a fresh full-filesystem rescan, and restart `bees'.
+To change the size of the hash table, use 'truncate' to change the hash table size, delete `beescrawl.dat` so that bees will start over with a fresh full-filesystem rescan, and restart `bees`.

 Things You Might Expect That Bees Doesn't Have
 ----------------------------------------------